Made in Preston

 Getting into the centre

 Approaching from the south Preston stands above the north side of the valley of the River Ribble which has an attractive mantle of large trees.
-To the right under 10 miles away are the Pennine Hills stretching into the distance while the view to the left is flat.
+To the right under 10 miles away are the Pennine Hills stretching into the distance while the view to the left over the Fylde is flat to the sea.

-Approaching Preston on the A59 from the M6 cross the Ribble at the Tickled Trout where secret negotiations for top footballers have taken place.
+From the M6, onto the A59, pass the Tickled Trout where secret negotiations for top footballers have taken place, that's sounding a bit old now. .
 Then up the steep valley side through the trees and into Preston.

 History